-Three talks over four weeks that debate new ideas, explore the present & imagines a future.
+Catch up on three talks that debate new ideas, explore the present & imagine a brighter future.

-Over the next month DES is bringing together designers, experimenters & academics from the Netherlands & Scotland, to exchange thoughts & share ideas in Design for our Times.
-These live online conversations will explore both design in the time of a pandemic and the inspiring optimism of designers discovering new ways of working with everyday resources, to create new materials for our contemporary age.
-Our first discussion Design in Postnormal Times is now available online – see below.
+Design for our Times brings together designers, experimenters & academics from the Netherlands & Scotland to exchange thoughts & share ideas.
+These three online conversations explore both design in the time of a pandemic and the inspiring optimism of designers discovering new ways of working with everyday resources, to create new materials for our contemporary age.
+The conversations Design in Postnormal Times, Material World & Circular Thinking in Design are now available online – see below.

 Design for our Times is supported by the Dutch Embassy in the UK.